layanBalbisi03/Library-Desk-Agent/README.md

 - agent: OK.
 I've created order #11 for customer 2.
 The stock of Clean Code has been updated.
 There is now 1 copy left.
 The total amount is $150.

 ## Search Books
-- user: list the books by Eric Matthes
+- user: List the books by Eric Matthes
 - agent: I found one book by Eric Matthes: Python Crash Course.
 It is in stock with 20 copies and costs $29.99.

 ## Restock Book